Stina Stenhagen: Career

 Together with her husband, Stina Stenhagen undertook research on the chemical composition of tubercular bacteria, initially concentrating of the chemical and physical properties of the fatty acids and their relationship to changes in the tissues.
 In particular, she published the results of her research in a thesis titled "Undersökning över optiskt aktiva former av högre fettsyror med förgrenade kolkedjor" (Investigation of optically active forms of higher fatty acids with branched carbon chains) for which she was promoted to the grade of docent in 1961.
 The same year, both she and her husband were awarded the Swedish Medical Society's Jubilee Prize for their work on the chemical composition of tubercular bacteria.

 In 1952, Stina Stenhagen became assistant professor of medical chemistry at Gothenburg's Medicinska högskolan (medical college) where she continued her research and became an enthusiastic teacher.
 In 1960, she was granted an honorary doctorate and became professor of medical chemistry, so becoming the first female professor at University of Gothenburg.
 Her research turned to pheromones which are responsible for chemical communication signals between insects and plants.
 Together with the entomologist Bertil Kullenberg, she applied gas chromatography and mass spectrometry to her investigation of the structure of their active chemical compounds.

+Death

 Stina Stenhagen died on 26 March 1973 in Mölndal.